jacobjpelletier/jacobjpelletier/README.md

 **Origin Story**.

 I was raised by a family of carpenters.
 I got a Bachelor's in Nursing from [UConn](https://uconn.edu/) in 2013 because I hoped to make an earning helping people.
 After taking MOOCs and building projects for fun, I decided to pursue a Bachelor's in CS degree which I graduated from in 2021 from [Central Connecticut State University](https://www.ccsu.edu/cs/).
 I have found this new pursuit fulfilling because I enjoy the process of honing my craftmanship through the creative process of building a thing.
+I value humility, good humor, and curiosity.

 🔨 🩺  💻
 ___________